ARE YOU HOSTING THE CAMP FACE-TO-FACE OR ONLINE THIS YEAR?

 WHAT IS SMALL GROUP INSTRUCTION?

 Your child will be assigned to a small group of 5 -7 students supervised and instructed by a Mentor.
-Mentors will help each student individually with their daily tasks and projects during each class period.
+Mentors will instruct and help each student individually with their daily tasks and projects during each class period.

 WHO ARE MENTORS?